Dust suppression and dust control nozzles

-Symptomatic dust control is dealing with dust once it is already airborne.
 This is usually only done when it is not practical to control dust preventatively.
-One example would be filling dump trucks from a pile with a loader.
+Filling dump trucks from a pile with a loader.
 It is not practical to soak the pile such that the entire pile is damp, but a few well-placed nozzles around a filling point can reduce dust production significantly.

 Air handling and vent duct dust control nozzles